GSA/fedramp-gov/_posts/2024-08-07-fedramp-policy-cryptographic-module-selection-and-use-open-public-comment-period.md

 Together these goals work to maximize security outcomes and transparency in the use of cryptography in cloud services.

 Let’s work together.
-If you have comments, edits, or feedback on the draft FedRAMP Policy for Cryptographic Module Selection and Use, submit them via the <a href="https://app.smartsheetgov.com/b/form/f9d1986f7c9243c39432f54cd1be0cfc" target="_blank" rel="noopener noreferrer">Public Comments_Draft FIPS 140 Guidance form</a> by <b>September 20, 2024</b>.
+If you have comments, edits, or feedback on the draft FedRAMP Policy for Cryptographic Module Selection and Use, submit them via the <a href="https://app.smartsheetgov.com/b/form/f9d1986f7c9243c39432f54cd1be0cfc">FedRAMP Cryptographic Module Selection and Use Policy Public Comment Form</a> by <b>September 20, 2024</b>.
 Please be sure to include the specific draft section to which your question or comment refers.
-To read comments that have already been submitted, you may view the <a href="https://app.smartsheetgov.com/b/publish?EQBCT=be27aa7ed4404614a448e51112f28469" target="_blank" rel="noopener noreferrer">Public Comments Draft FIPS 140 Guidance read-only version</a>.
+To read comments that have already been submitted, you may view the <a href="https://app.smartsheetgov.com/b/form/f9d1986f7c9243c39432f54cd1be0cfc" target="_blank" rel="nofollow">Public Comments FedRAMP Cryptographic Module Selection and Use Policy read-only version</a>.

 If you have any questions please email <a href="mailto:info@fedramp.gov">info@fedramp.gov</a>.